metaScorch/CodeView/readme.md

 # CodeView

-**CodeView** is an open-source tool designed to help you consolidate and analyze your codebase using large language models (LLMs).
+**CodeView** is an open-source script designed to help you consolidate and analyze your codebase using large language models (LLMs).
 This utility is perfect for generating a comprehensive overview of your project, including file contents, structure, and line numbers, making it easier for LLMs to provide insightful analysis and assistance.

 ## Features